Toyota bZ4X performance, motor & drive

 And that sense of driving fun doesn’t come at the expense of ride comfort – for a large SUV carrying heavy batteries and riding on 20-inch alloy wheels, the Toyota does an excellent job of smoothing out all but the very worst lumps and bumps you’ll encounter in everyday driving.
 Elsewhere, there's reasonably strong regenerative braking when the strongest mode is engaged – although not quite enough for true one-pedal driving on all roads.

-The four-wheel-drive bZ4X has benefited from the off-roading know-how of Toyota’s fellow Japanese brand Subaru.
+The four-wheel drive version has benefited from the off-roading know-how of Subaru, who now produces the bZ4X's nearly identical sister car, the Solterra.
 There are various off-road driving modes, suited to "snow or mud", "deep snow or mud" and "tougher off-road driving".
 Our brief tests revealed more off-road ability than rivals, but we doubt too many drivers will take their bZ4X mud-plugging.
 They may pull a trailer, though, and the optional Towing Pack enables the car to haul up to 750kg.

 In This Review